OpenDataServices/OpenDataPolicy/OpenDataPolicy.md

 ### What is open data?
-Macc subscribe following definition of open data:
+Macc subscribe to the following definition of open data:

 Open data is data that can be freely used, reused and redistributed by anyone.